mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/Exercises.rst

 .. question:: cdd_ex_5

-   Copy the code from question 5 of the exercises from the last chapter (it includes the ``add`` method for the Point class).
+   Copy the code from question 5 of the exercises from the last chapter (it includes the ``scale`` method for the Point class).

-   Change the add method to be the magic method for addition.
-Change the tests to use the ``+`` operator.
+   Change the scale method to be the magic method for multiplication.
+Change the tests to use the ``*`` operator.
 The tests should still pass.

    .. activecode:: ch_c2_5

+.. question:: cdd_ex_6

+   Copy the code from the previous question.
+Make this magic method polymorphic.
+If the ``val`` parameter is a number, the method will operate the way it currently does.

+   If the ``val`` parameter is a ``Point`` object, the method will return the dot product of the two vectors.
+   To calculate the dot product multiply the two x attributes, multiply the two y attributes, then add those two products.

+   Include a unit test for the dot product.

+   .. activecode:: ch_c2_6